 Becoming a Member

-For more information than is contained in these notes, please contact the club secretary using the contact details at the bottom of the page, or on the contact us page.
+For more information than is contained in these notes, please contact the club secretary using the contact details on the contact us page.

 Please be aware that all visitors and applicants for membership must sign a declaration stating that they are not prohibited by law from taking up shooting and holding a firearms certificate.
+Each applicant will have to have a police background check prior to their first visit.
 This requirement applies to everyone without exception, irrespective of age and it includes airgun shooters who may have no intention of ever applying for a firearms certificate.

 For details on membership fees and costs, please contact the club for more information.

 There may be additional entry fees for specific competitions, but these are completely voluntary to enter and take part in, although we do actively encourage our members to take part in competitions.

 We stock ammunition for .22 rimfire and air pellets ; as a guide 50 rounds of .22 will cost you around £3.00.

 Club guns are available for members and probationary members to use at no additional cost.

 Membership of the club gives full access to all types of shooting, both at the club's indoor range and outdoor range.
 There is no part membership, even if for example you only wish to shoot airgun on a single night.
 You do not have to take part in all the types of shooting disciplines that we offer, but full membership does give you the right to take part in all club activities on all occasions that we are open.